apopiak/substrate-hacking/README.md

 ## 2. Pallet Interactions
 ### Council
 :family: Polkadot uses what's referred to as a CouncilCollective for their voting members or committees.
-The way ``CouncilCollective`` is created is by instantiating ``pallet_collective`` in runtime/lib.rs.
-It's traits define what council rules are enforced and how.
+The way ``CouncilCollective`` and ``TechnicalCollective`` are created is by instantiating ``pallet_collective`` in runtime/lib.rs.
+Each make use of different instances of the pallet, by way of its structs.
+For both collectives, the traits define what the council and committee rules are and how they are enforced.

 ```bash
 parameter_types! {